 To refer to the same spill range from another sheet, include the sheet's name followed by the exclamation point:

 To reference the spill range from another workbook, also include the file's name enclosed in square brackets:

-It is the same as referencing the entire range (=C2:C8), but unlike a regular range reference, the spill ref automatically reflects changes in the range size.
+Referring to C2# is the same as referencing the entire range (=C2:C5).
+But unlike a regular range reference, the spill ref automatically reflects changes in the range size, so you don't need to manually update all formula references as your source data changes.
 This behavior is especially useful when you are "feeding" the spill range to another function, either dynamic or conventional one.
 You can even use it for named ranges and data validation, e.g. to make a dynamic dependent dropdown list.

 In our case, to find how many unique names are returned by the dynamic array formula in C2, supply the spill range reference to the COUNTA function:

 Tip.
 To quickly refer to a spill range, select all the cells inside the blue box using the mouse.
 Excel will create an appropriate spill reference automatically.

 Note.
 The spilled range operator only supports references to open workbooks.
 If the source workbook is closed, a #REF! error will occur.
 To fix the error, just open the referred workbook.

 3 things you should know about Excel spill range

 The spill range is a really wonderful feature that makes the lives of Excel users a lot easier.
 Below are a few interesting facts that lend some insight into the concept.